czue/pegasus-docs/getting-started.md

 From there you should be able to access all built-in functionality and examples.

+## (Optional) Setup your Stripe Subscriptions

+If you've installed with subscriptions, you'll want to set things up next.

+Head to the [subscriptions documentation](/subscriptions) and follow the steps there!

 ## Building Your Application

-At this point, Pegasus has installed scaffolding for all of the user management, authentication, and (optionally) team views, and given you a beautiful base UI template and clear code structure to work from.
+At this point, Pegasus has installed scaffolding for all of the user management, authentication, and (optionally) team views and Stripe subscriptions, and given you a beautiful base UI template and clear code structure to work from.

 Now that you're up and running it's time for the fun part: building your new application!